Electricity from the Sun, Wind and Water

 Yes.
 This is only really practical on hydro systems.
 There are several things you can do.
 On DC plants, the excess energy must be diverted from the battery bank once full.
 This can be done by connecting special low voltage water elements to the load controller.
 In the case of full batteries and no other base loads on, all the power will be shunted to the heating element.
 Over the night, this can heat a good sized tank of water.
 See the section on tables and formulas to figure the Joules and BTU produced.

-One fellow connected a 2000 watt 240 volt element to his trace DR3624 inverter.
-At 117 volts, a 2kW element will draw one quarter the power as it would at 240 volts, that is, 500 watts.
+One fellow connected a 2000 watt 240 volt element to his trace SW3624 inverter.
+At 120 volts, a 2kW element will draw one quarter the power as it would at 240 volts, that is, 500 watts.
 His hydro would easily produce this, so at night he kept the heater on.
 This is a pretty slick way to go, as the losses in inverter efficiency don't matter as he had the available water.
+And since it is using AC, the thermostat on the tank can be used to control the temperature if it gets too hot.
+You can not use the thermostat to switch DC as it will arc too much and destroy the contacts.
+Alternate relays and some creative wiring can be used if you want to switch DC.

 What are the risks?